deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 “So…what do we do?”

 “Start small?
 I dunno.
 I’m honestly a little wary of doing this, big fella.
-Finance is something I’ve had to learn a lot about since exploring made my rich, and it’s hard to get your head around.
+Finance is something I’ve had to learn a lot about since exploring made me rich, and it’s hard to get your head around.
 I *pay* a man to do nothing but take care of my money.
 It’s a strange thing to say, huh?”

 “We have a lot of rules about it,” Xiù explained.
 “A *lot* of rules, powerfully enforced.
 Because the people who break those rules can make life worse for *everyone.”*